 Coalichain - tech-platform for effective, accountable, people-driven governance of groups (e.g., NGOs, decentralized communities, municipalities, companies, or political parties).
 Representatives present their agenda directly to voters; make clear and enforceable promises; transparently raise money and more.
 Voters track reps. performance and use smart-contracts to enforce accountability.
 The blockchain architecture ensures all transactions are public, transparent and immutable.
-The ZUZ crypto-token facilitates transactions and measures participation and governance impact.
+The ZOOZ crypto-token facilitates and guarantees the independence, transparency and integrity of transactions and measures participation and governance impact.